GaofengShu/GaofengShu.github.io/_pages/about.md

   - /about.html
 ---

 I received the B.S. degree in electromagnetic wave propagation and antenna from Electronic Information School, [Wuhan University (武汉大学)](https://www.whu.edu.cn/), Wuhan, Hubei, China, in 2015, and the Ph.D. degree in communication and information system from the Department of Space Microwave Remote Sensing Systems, Aerospace Information Research Institute, [Chinese Academy of Sciences (中国科学院大学)](https://www.ucas.ac.cn/), Beijing, China, in 2021.
-From 2019 to 2020, I studied as a visiting Ph.D. student with the [Sapienza Università di Roma](https://www.uniroma1.it/en),” Rome, Italy.
+From 2019 to 2020, I studied as a visiting Ph.D. student with the [Sapienza University of Rome (Sapienza Università di Roma "La Sapienza")](https://www.uniroma1.it/en), Rome, Italy.
 In 2021, I joined the School of Computer and Information Engineering, [Henan University (河南大学)](https://www.henu.edu.cn/), Kaifeng, China.
 My research interests include synthetic aperture radar (SAR) imaging, orbital angular momentum, forward-looking radar imaging, and planetary and remote sensing.

 # Research intresting